-Your healthcare provider either performed an episiotomy (an incision made to enlarge the opening of the vagina) or repaired tissue that was torn during your baby’s birth.
-Stitches were used to repair the skin in or near your vagina.
+Your healthcare provider either done an episiotomy or repaired tissue that was torn during your baby’s birth.
+An episiotomy is a cut (incision) made to make the opening of the vagina larger.
+The provider used stitches to repair the skin in or near your vagina.
 The stitches will dissolve on their own within a few weeks.
 They don’t need to be removed by your healthcare provider.

 Lower the risk of infection by keeping your stitches clean: